AdobeDocs/workfront.sv-SE/help/quicksilver/workfront-basics/using-home/using-the-home-area/my-requests-widget.md

 ## Hantera information i listan över förfrågningar i widgeten Mina förfrågningar

 <!--
+This is similar to what we document in Enhanced lists, so we will link to that to avoid documentation duplication:
 The My Requests widget features a customizable filter that allows you to control which requests appear in the widget.
 You can configure this filter for different fields and values, and can stack conditions using AND and OR operators.

 To configure the filter in the My Requests widget: